 - 14.3.1.
 Employees who voluntarily leave the Council's employment under the Council's Severance Scheme cannot usually be re-employed in any capacity including on a casual basis, until at least 1 year has elapsed.
-Under no circumstances should an employee be re-appointed into the same or similar job to the one in which s/he was employed at the time of leaving.
+Under no circumstances should an employee be re-appointed into the same or similar job to the one in which they were employed at the time of leaving.
 All such appointments should be made via the usual Authority's recruitment procedures. - 14.3.2.
 However, in exceptional circumstances only, employees may be reemployed by the Council prior to 1 year, subject to the agreement of the Chief Executive and Leader of the Council.
-In approving a re-employment, the Authority will need to be satisfied that:
+In approving a reemployment, the Authority will need to be satisfied that: - The employee is not being re-employed in a role or capacity, which is broadly similar to the role which they left voluntarily - The rate of pay applied to the work undertaken by the re-engaged employee should be that appropriate to the work to be done and not the grading which applied to the employee prior to the end of their current contract

-- The employee is not being re-employed in a role or capacity, which is broadly similar to the role which they left voluntarily - The rate of pay applied to the work undertaken by the re-engaged employee should be that appropriate to the work to be done and not the grading which applied to the employee prior to the end of their current contract - The employment should be for a fixed term, not exceeding one year, unless there are exceptional circumstances; and - the arrangement must provide financial / operational advantage to the Council. - 14.3.3.
+- The employment should be for a fixed term, not exceeding one year, unless there are exceptional circumstances; and - The arrangement must provide financial / operational advantage to the Council. - 14.3.3.
 This will be operated entirely at the Council's discretion and the decision in respect of each application will be final. - 14.3.4.
-Other restrictions on re-employment may apply and reference will be made to the appropriate Conditions of Service when any re-employment is being considered.
+Other restrictions on re-employment may apply and reference will be made to the appropriate Conditions of Service when any reemployment is being considered.

-14.4.
-14.4 £95k Exit Payment Cap
+14.4. £95k Exit Payment Cap

 - 14.4.1.
-On Friday 12 February 2021, HM Treasury announced that the Restriction of Public Sector Exit Payments Legislation has been revoked with immediateeffect, due to 'unforeseen consequences' of the legislation.
-On 25 February 2021, The Restriction of Public Sector Exit Payments (Revocation) Regulations 2021 were made and laid before parliament and will come into force on 19th March 2021.
-These regulations confirm the effect of the disapplication Directions made on the 12th February 2021 but are not retrospective.
+On Friday 12 February 2021, HM Treasury announced that the Restriction of Public Sector Exit Payments Legislation has been revoked with immediate effect, due to 'unforeseen consequences' of the legislation.
+On 25 February 2021, The Restriction of Public Sector Exit Payments (Revocation) Regulations 2021 were made and laid before parliament and will come into force on 19 March 2021.
+These regulations confirm the effect of the disapplication Directions made on the 12 February 2021 but are not retrospective.
 As a consequence of the Treasury announcement the following applies to the Fund and employers: - 14.4.1.1.
 For exits from 12 February 2021, LGPS administering authorities must continue to pay qualifying scheme members an unreduced pension under regulation 30(7) of the LGPS 2013 regulations.
-Scheme employers will be required to pay full strain costs in relation to those unreduced benefits.
+Scheme employers will be required to pay full strain costs in relation to those unreduced benefits. - 14.4.1.2.
+No further regulations have been introduced to replace the disapplied directions as at the date of writing.
+However, the Government has stated that the cap will be re-introduced so the Policy will be amended as and when any new regulations are introduced.